 The Co-op Process

-Your involvement and mentorship is an integral part of the goal of College of Technology, Architecture and Applied Engineering through Co-op, to produce prepared, quality students ready to enter the workplace.
+Your involvement and mentorship is an integral part of the goal of College of Technology, Architecture and Applied Engineering.
+For 50 years the cooperative education program has played a vital role in producing prepared, quality students ready to enter the workplace.
 Cooperative education is an experience that allows students the opportunity to apply academic coursework to a work environment.
 These experiences provide students with skills that are essential in their future careers and in life.

 What are College of Technology, Architecture and Applied Engineering students learning that could benefit your company/organization?
-The College offers eight majors:
+The College offers nine majors:

 - Architecture/Environmental Design Studies